Standardized: European elder

 Sambucus nigra L.

 European elder is a plant native to Europe, Northern Africa, and Western-and Central Asia.
 Its flowers and berries have a long history of use in traditional European medicine.
 Elder berries have also been used for making preserves, wines, winter cordials, and for adding flavor and color to other wines.

-Elder berries support healthy immune system functioning.*
+Elder berries support immune health.*

 Uses And Preparations

 Teas, tinctures, syrups, wine, cordials, and even ketchup, often combined with propolis or echinacea.

 The flowers and berries are most commonly used.
 The dried fruits are less bitter than fresh.
 The branches and leaves are poisonous.
 The small stem which is sometimes left on the berry is safe.

 Specific: The raw fruit contains a component sambungin which may cause vomiting and severe diarrhea if ingested.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.